playfulprogramming/playfulprogramming/content/ljtech/collections/web-fundamentals/index.md

     chapterList: [
     {
       order: '✍️',
-      title: "Coming soon: Grid, Flexbox & JavaScript",
+      title: "Coming soon: JavaScript",
-      description: "All of these articles are being written concurrently, and are a lot more extensive than the previous chapters.
-But don't worry, they won't take too long!", },
+      description: "In the last installment of Web Fundamentals, we learn how to program!
+JavaScript gives us interactivity and the ability to add logic to our designs.", },
   ],
 }